7shi/dante-la-el/Inferno/MT/compare-en.md

 was pushing me back thither where the Sun is silent.
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">60</td><td>
-pushed me there where the sun is silent.
+pushed me back to where the sun is silent.
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">60</td><td>
 pushed me back to where the sun is silent.
 </td></tr>
 <tr><td>Bard-1</td><td align="right">60</td><td>
-drove me back to the place where the sun is silent.
+pushed me back there where the sun is silent.
 </td></tr>
 <tr><td>Bard-2</td><td align="right">60</td><td>
-Pushed me back to where the sun is silent.
+it drove me back to where the sun is silent.
 </td></tr>
 <tr><td>DeepL</td><td align="right">60</td><td>
 Turned me back to where the sun is silent.